 Post-Exam Thoughts: GCSE Music Listening – 14 May 2012

 The fourteenth of May.
 A Monday morning.
 9:00am.
 The date and time that, until all too recently had seemed blissfully distant, was suddenly upon me and my GCSE Music classmates.
-In the last two years, we’ve been assessed in two prepared performances (I did a saxophone solo and a clarinet duet) and over a lengthy period equating to just shy of two whole days, composed two pieces of music of our own.
+In the last two years, we’ve been assessed in two prepared performances (I did a saxophone solo and a clarinet duet) and over a lengthy period equating to just shy of two whole days, composed two pieces of music of our own with the guidance acquired from Prime Sound site.
 Now, the GCSE exam period got under way with this final part of our overall grade for Music: the listening examination.

 As with several of my other upcoming exams, there are only a limited number of past papers available due to the infancy of this style of exam.
 In the two practice tests that do exist, I scored a mark that probably looked about average when compared to the rest of the class.
 By the weekend just gone, I was getting about 75% on most of the tests on the BBC’s Bitesize revision website, but there is only one test for each topic.